25 Adventures You Should Have Before You Die

 Is it illegal?
 Well, if someone sees you, and depending on the place, you could certainly get into some hot water.
 So pick a secluded spot when you're traipsing through the woods.
 Swim out to a depth of four feet in a lake or a cove.
 Give yourself the experience of doing a very natural thing in a very natural setting.

 We hear about it daily, but the idea of building a giant wall to keep people out of a country is nothing new.
 The Chinese did it more than 2,700 years ago as a means of blocking nomadic tribes from the Eurasian steppes.
 Most of the Wall was constructed during the Ming Dynasty, which, you may recall, came into being after the most notorious steppe-dwelling interlopers–the Mongols–had seen their power dissipate.
-So in terms of effectiveness, the Ming–era wall construction was a bit like closing the gate after the horse had bolted, but it symbolized a barrier between Chinese civilization and the and the rest of the world.
+So regarding effectiveness, the Ming–era wall construction was a bit like closing the gate after the horse had bolted, but it symbolized a barrier between Chinese civilization and the and the rest of the world.
 Think about that as you spend a day (or more) walking a section of it.
-It's on our list of 50 Things to Do Before You Die!

 Seventy percent of the planet we live on is covered by water, and you're living in the 0.01% of human history in which you can harness the technology that enables air-breathers to go and check out the deep first hand.
 Don't miss your chance.
 It's literally a whole other world.
 Take the plunge while you're on one of these 9 of the World's Greatest Beach Vacations.

 It's relatively cheap to take flying lessons.
 What could be more fun than being in the cockpit, pulling back and getting up, up and away?
 If that's not your speed, rent a private jet.
 Here's your handy guide on How to Uber a Private Plane.